quickgrid/paper-implementations/pytorch/denoising-diffusion/README.md

 # Denoising Diffusion

 Annotated implementation of DDPM (Denoising Diffusion Probabilistic Model).
 Only slow sampling is implemented so far with both train and test timesteps equal to `T`.
 It may require atleast half or an hour to generate something recognizable.
 Only `64 x 64` resolution is tested.

+For gradient accumulation `batch_size * accumulation_iters` is the actual minibatch size.
+If code `batch_size = 2` and `accumulation_iters = 16` then minibatch size for gradient calculation is 32.

+### Process

+Noise is applied to images on each timestep `t` based on noise schedule.
+This is forward process `q` with larger `t` the more noise.
+A random timestep is chosen per minibatch based on which noise is generated that is used to corrupt input images.
+The image is passed to network that predicts the noise for given timestep.
+L1 or L2 loss calculated between predicted noise and image corruption noise.
+Algorithm 1 of DDPM paper is used train the network.

+Sampling from trained network is reverse process `p` that generates denoised image.
+A random noise is passed through network for `T` steps that denoises the image.
+Algorithm 2 of DDPM paper is used for sampling.

 ### Features